Únase a nuestra red nacional de mudanzas Conozca más

 What is a nucleus colony (nuc)?

 A nucleus colony (nuc) is an essential part of a beekeeping operation, consisting of a mated queen and several frames of worker bees that can be used to increase the number of hives and honey production.
+This is different from a package of bees in many ways, but the main difference is a package of bees does not include frames of brood.

 How should I prepare the hive location before installing a nucleus hive?